oscarlopez1991/cifo-frontend-2025/CryptoDemo/README.md

 # Crypto Demo

-A simple web app for tracking crypto currency data and news.
+A simple web app for tracking crypto currency data and news, built as a Single Page Application (SPA) using vanilla JavaScript for dynamic routing and content loading without page reloads.

 ## Demo